jmilewski/insight-project/README.md

 ### Producers

+Gemini Exchange data is retrieved from the IEX Cloud API and is pushed to a Kafka topic by running `iex_events_producer.py`.

-Four producers are used for each stream of data and executed by running `blocks_producer.py`, `transactions_producer.py`, `token_transfers_producer.py`, and `iex_events_producer.py` on the Ethereum Node EC2.
+Three producers stream the extracted blockchain data by running `blocks_producer.py`, `transactions_producer.py`, and `token_transfers_producer.py`on the Ethereum Node EC2.
 Each producer reads from the Ethereum Node EC2 and loads JSON data into its own topic.

 ### Consumers